Overview

 Result:

-When an element variable is specified, the table is sorted on the _uuid of the nodes or edges.
+When a node or edge variable is specified, it is sorted on the _uuid of the nodes or edges.

 MATCH (n:Paper)